AshridgeTechnologies/elemento/stories/Backlog.md

 - P1: Runtime errors in actions give no clue that they have even occurred, let alone where or what
 - Error when try to use page function inside an item component: Cannot use object state that has not been initialised: MainApp.MainPage.TileMatches
 - $itemId is a string if using index, can't do arithmetic with it unless convert - now have $index too
+- Can call any element (eg a button) as a function in an action formula and no error is shown